All Episodes

 Or you can find the flaw in your thinking.

-Many times I was I was wrong, but I was glad to be wrong under the circumstances, and find the flaw in my thinking, and uh, and because it led to progress in the in the getting the tech technical project further along.
+Many times I was wrong, but I was glad to be wrong under the circumstances and find the flaw in my thinking and because it led to progress in getting the technical project further along.

-Um so this is this is the world I come from is technical.
+So this is the world I come from, is technical.

 Technical lives off of critical thinking.